 Articles

 Will they never learn?
-Posted almost 12 years ago
+Posted over 12 years ago

 The abiding memory of the week leading up to last year’s world cup final was the almost unanimous belief in NZ that the All Blacks would win at a canter.
 It was a foregone conclusion.
 Game over before it started.
 The optimists were proved correct about the winners but not the manner of the victory.
 A nation was in a state of shock as the mighty All Blacks did just enough to secure their second world cup win.
 Vows were made over post match celebratory drinks that never again would such complacency be allowed to permeate the national psyche.